GoogleChromeLabs/confluence/README.md

 ### Running locally

-1. Before cloning this repository you should [install git lfs](https://git-lfs.github.com/).
-We use Git LFS to check in database snapshots.
-This improves the local debugging experience (no need to hit remote APIs to access data locally) and improves production deployment (snapshots bootstrap local caches).
+1. Clone this repository.

-2. Clone this repository.
+2. Install: `npm install`

 3. Use `npm run serve` to launch a local instance of the service.
-This will look for `.local/credentials.json`, and when it doesn’t find it, use the local snapshot of data, rather than attempting to connect to a data backend.
-The last data source to come up in the release-to-API associations (usually takes about a minute).
+This will load data from Cloud Storage; data can take up to a minute to be loaded and ready.

 4. Hack away! `npm run serve` uses `webpack --watch` to observe local changes.
 Making changes to server code will require a service restart, but